DebasisLeo/DebasisLeo/README.md

 ###

-<p align="left">I am a passionate web developer with a strong interest in Machine Learning and Cybersecurity.
-Let me tell you a bit about myself.<br><br>I developed a keen interest in web development at the age of 11, inspired by my elder brother's impressive work in this field.
-Over the years, my passion for technology has expanded to include machine learning and cybersecurity, where I am eager to apply my skills and knowledge.<br><br>Outside of my professional interests, I am an avid sports enthusiast.
-I enjoy games like table tennis, cricket, and badminton, which help me stay active and improve my focus.
-I believe that a balance between work and recreation is essential for creativity and success.</p>
+<p align="left">I am a passionate Full Stack Web Developer with growing expertise in Machine Learning and Cybersecurity.
+My
+journey began in class 11, inspired by a senior from my area whose work sparked my interest in web technologies.
+I enjoy building scalable applications and continuously expanding my skills across modern frameworks and tools.
+Outside of tech, I love playing table tennis, cricket, and badminton, which help me stay active and focused.</p>

 ###